 Representing Yourself in the Court of Appeal

-If you are representing yourself in the Court of Appeal, you will need to learn about the court system and specific procedures in the Court of Appeal.
-This website can help you.
+If you are representing yourself in the Court of Appeal, the guidebooks and resources on this website can help you learn about the Court and its specific procedures.

-Procedure in civil matters is governed by the Court of Appeal Act, the Court of Appeal Rules, case law, practice directives issued by the Chief Justice and practice notes issued by the Registrar.
+Procedure in civil matters is governed by the Court of Appeal Act, the Court of Appeal Rules, case law, practice directives issued by the Chief Justice, and completion instructions and filing directives issued by the Registrar.

 History of the British Columbia Court of Appeal